 The following image describes the architecture for deploying Jenkins in a multi-node Kubernetes cluster.

-Deploy the Jenkins master into a separate namespace in the Kubernetes cluster.
+Deploy the Jenkins controller into a separate namespace in the Kubernetes cluster.
 Namespaces allow for creating quotas for the Jenkins deployment as well as logically separating Jenkins from other deployments within the cluster.

 Creating Jenkins services